qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 In general, when creating reST documentation for the QGIS project, please follow the `Python documentation style guidelines <https://devguide.python.org/documenting/>`_.
-For convenience, we provide below a set of general rules we rely on for writing QGIS documentation.
+For convenience, we provide a set of general rules we rely on for writing QGIS documentation below.

 Writing Documentation